 \section{Introduction}

-Any research study requires the researchers to conduct one or more experiments to make confident claims based on their results.
-A thorough plan is essential on how an experiment should be conducted which is under a particular important aspect of the statistical theory called \emph{experimental design}.
+All research studies require that the researchers conduct one or more experiments to make confident claims based on the study results.
+A thorough plan for an experiment is essential, and is an important aspect of statistical theory called \emph{experimental design}.

-Much of the initial theory in the experimental design were developed in the field of agricultural by \cite{Fisher1935}.
-However, the most of these theories were developed with none or very little aid of computational power; thus, the view in the experimental design today is much differ from that of the 1930s.
-Therefore, the theory in the experimental design has also been developed rapidly with the advantage of the progression in the computers.
+Many of the initial theories on experimental design were developed in the field of agriculture by \cite{Fisher1935}.
+However, most of these theories were developed without or with only minimal computational power, and views on experimental design have changed considerably since the 1930s.
+Theories of experimental design have developed particularly rapidly with advances in computers.

-There are several advantages of having a thorough experimental design.
-Firstly, it enhances the amount of information per experiment compared to an ad hoc approach.
-The second benefit is providing an organized approach toward analysis and interpretation of results; thus, facilitating communication between the statistician and the researcher \citep{Doyle2009}.
+Thorough experimental design offers several advantages.
+First, it increases the information obtained per experiment versus an ad hoc approach.
+Second, it provides an organized approach to the analysis and interpretation of results, and thus facilitates communication between statisticians and researchers \citep{Doyle2009}.

-The type of experiment that this thesis is focusing on is \emph{high-throughput biotechnologies experiment} (HTBE).
-The HTBE is the testing of multiple samples in a biological assay at the same time where each sample consists of large numbers of candidate molecules, such as genes or proteins \citep{Janzen2002}.
-Having a thorough experimental design becomes particularly important in HTBE, because these experiments can be very expensive to conduct.
-However, despite high-throughput biotechnologies have improved rapidly within a last decade; the statistical methods, for analysing the data generated from these technologies, are falling further behind \citep{Doyle2009}.
-Therefore, there is a need to improve in the theory for the design of HTBE.
+This thesis focuses on \emph{high-throughput biotechnologies experiment} (HTBE).
+HTBE involves the simultaneous testing of multiple samples in a biological assay, where each sample comprises large numbers of candidate molecules, such as genes or proteins \citep{Janzen2002}.
+Thorough experimental design is particularly important in HTBE owing to the high cost of such experiments.
+However, while high-throughput biotechnologies have improved rapidly over the last decade, statistical methods for analysing data generated from these technologies have failed to keep up \citep{Doyle2009}.
+Therefore, theories related to the design of HTBE need improvement.

-For most of these HTBE, the responses of the experimental units to treatments cannot be measured directly in a single experiment, e.g.\ the gene expression level cannot be measured without the use of microarray technology.
-Thus, subsequent processing (Phase 2) of the initial (Phase 1) experiment is necessary in order for the measurements to be made.
-Another example is a proteomics experiment, which is the study of proteins.
-The Phase 1 experiment involves the organisms that are to be perturbed by the experimental conditions of interest.
+For most HTBE, the responses of the experimental units to treatments cannot be measured directly in a single experiment, e.g.\ the gene expression level cannot be measured without using microarray technology.
+Thus, subsequent processing (Phase 2) of the results of the initial (Phase 1) experiment is necessary to obtain useful measurements.
+Another example is a proteomics experiment, which involves the study of proteins.
+The Phase 1 experiment involves the organisms to be perturbed by the experimental conditions of interest.
 Since the abundance of proteins cannot be measured directly from the organisms, the Phase 2 experiment is required to measure the abundance of proteins in samples extracted from the organisms in the Phase 1 experiment.
-An example of the Phase 2 experiment is applying a multiplexing technique such as iTRAQ peptide labelling, coupled with liquid chromatography-mass spectrometry (LC-MS).
-Section~\ref{sec:proteomicExpt} describes in detail the biological background of the mass spectrometry based proteomics experiments.
+An example of the Phase 2 experiment is the application of a multiplexing technique such as iTRAQ peptide labelling, coupled with liquid chromatography-mass spectrometry (LC-MS).
+Section~\ref{sec:proteomicExpt} details the biological background of the mass spectrometry based proteomics experiments.

-The purpose of this chapter is to establish some general understandings of the two-phase experiments.
-Section~\ref{sec:introTwoPhase} to \ref{sec:brien2011} describe how the methods surrounding the two-phase experiments have evolved over the last few decades.
-The biological background of the proteomics experiments is explained in Section~\ref{sec:proteomicExpt}.
-Section~\ref{sec:overview} briefly describes the overview of this thesis.
+This chapter establishes a general understanding of the two-phase experiments.
+Section~\ref{sec:introTwoPhase} to \ref{sec:brien2011} then describes how the methods surrounding the two-phase experiments have evolved over recent decades.
+The biological background of the proteomics experiments is then explained in Section~\ref{sec:proteomicExpt}.
+Finally, section~\ref{sec:overview} presents a brief overview of this thesis.

 \section{The introduction of two-phase experiments by McIntyre}